ChengeLi/VehicleTracking/AIGREADME.md

-## Automatic Vehicle tracking system
+## Automatic Vehicle Tracking System

 ## Input data
 Given a traffic video or a sequence of frame figures as input.